 - This may take the form of a simple spreadsheet, or you can use a project planning app to record key dates, tasks and dependencies.

-- You can see at a glance how well you are performing, and whether you need to reschedule tasks or provide additional resources.
+- By using apps, you can see at a glance how well you and your team are performing, and whether you need to reschedule tasks or provide additional resources.

 4. Managing information and decision-making